yamin-shihab/study-notes/grade-8/science.md

 # Science 8

-So what's the "space" between particles anyways?
+So what's the "space" between particles anyway?

 ## Scientific Method